tektechnologies/Instructor-Prep/201/class-01.md

 ### Setup your Linter

-- this file should exist in **every** project you create in javascript, so save it somewhere that is easily accessible.
+- This file should exist in **every** project you create in javascript, so save it somewhere that is easily accessible.
-- Have the students copy/paste that code into the `.eslintrc.json` file that they created,
+- Have the students copy/paste that code into the `.eslintrc.json` file that they created

   - Students will need to restart VSCode for the changes to take effect.
   - Once they do, guide them through entering `code lint-test.js` at the command line and then paste the contents of the JS sample that you send to them through Slack.

-### Take Break 10 Minute
+### Break - 10 Minute

 # Third Hour

 ### Live code Demo